AnthonyRLi/Deduplicate/README.md

 3. Save your input json file in the deduplicate/inputOutput folder.
 There is already a default json file called leads.json in there.

-4. Run the below command to deduplicate your json file (default output file is dedupedLeads.json, default log file is updateLog.json):
+4. From the root folder, run the below command to deduplicate your json file (default output file is dedupedLeads.json, default log file is updateLog.json):
     ```
     deduplicate remove-duplicates leads.json
     ```